 After our group arrived in the Colosseum, we proceeded to walk around the outside corridor until we reached an area with an elevator and a locked gate.
 We waited for a docent from the Colosseum to come with the keys to let us through the gate (how cool is that?!).
 Then we followed Rafaella and the Colosseum docent to the platform that feels as close to a rock star stage as most people will ever get to experience.

 Following that rush, we headed down under the stadium to the Colosseum dungeons.
 It’s easy imagine the gladiators following the same paths, listening to the roars of crowds and animals and smelling the stench of blood, sweat, manure, as they readied for battle.
 The feeling was not unlike what you see in behind-the-scenes shots of footballers loosening up prior to heading out to the pitch under the gaze of thousands of spectators.

 Rafaella also pointed out at least one of the ancient hydraulic lift mechanisms that would have allowed the caged animals to be lifted up to the arena floor and released.
 Though we were consigned to only a half-moon portion of the underground, it was still fascinating to take all of this history in without the usual noise and jostling that comes with touring the Colosseum.

 After the underground, we took the lift to the almost-top of the Colosseum.
 There is a set of stairs that goes up even farther than most tourists are allowed.
 This upper section is where one gets the full near-aerial view of the expanse of the stadium and its ruins.
 It’s where you take photographs like this one.

-I would like to thank The Roman Guy for hosting me on their Colosseum Dungeon tour.
+I would like to thank The Tour Guy for hosting me on their Colosseum Dungeon tour.
 If you are the type of traveler who is obsessed with Ancient Rome or who wishes to go beyond the gates to see something not many get to see (who doesn’t want to do that?!), I highly recommend booking this tour.
 I’ve visited the Colosseum on numerous occasions but this was the best visit of them all.